 National Museum of Ireland: Decorative Arts & History (Collins Barracks), 20 minutes

 Official Hotel Partner

-If you're looking for a hotel in Dublin, we highly recommend Dean Dublin, IMMA's Official Hotel Partner.
+If you are looking for a hotel in Dublin, we highly recommend Dean Dublin, IMMA's Official Hotel Partner.
 Since they opened their doors in 2014, Dean Dublin has strived to create a fun and vibrant space for their guests, right in the heart of the city.
 Dean Dublin showcases original artworks by Irish artists throughout the hotel and their collection, curated by James Earley, features many artists whose work is also represented in the IMMA Collection; these include Irish artists Mark Francis, Richard Gorman, Patrick Scott and Samuel Walsh.